dnutiu/NucuCar/NucuCar.Domain/Readme.md

 ## Telemetry

-It provides usesful classes and abstractions for implementing telemetry in individual components.
+It provides useful classes and abstractions for implementing telemetry in individual components.
 All telemetry publishers use the MQTT protocol unless specified otherwise.